Harshithan-123/M2-Embedded_CarSafetySystem/README.md

 Buffalo

 ## LOW LEVEL REQUIREMENTS
-In the low level requirement, we must have the knowledge of diffent colour LED and there individual values associated with it.
+In the low level requirement, we must have the knowledge of different colour LED and there individual values associated with it.

 ![image](https://user-images.githubusercontent.com/94290462/143678967-130dfd83-b5b8-4219-a00a-489ab9c47025.png)